JoeyStanley/real/_posts/2019-02-07-a-tutorial-in-calculating-vowel-overlap.md

 ## [1] 0.1307241
 ~~~~~~

 Okay, so that's cool and it might work if you have a very small number of speakers (like less than five).
 But if you have a dozen or several dozen or more, this is not the most elegant way of doing things.
-There's lots of repetition, it's unweildy, and all that copy and pasting code is error-prone.
+There's lots of repetition, it's unwieldy, and all that copy and pasting code is error-prone.

 Instead, let's see if we can get a little help with the `summarize` function.
 So `summarize` is part of the `dplyr` package and according to it's help file, it "reduces multiple values down to a single value."
 We can use `summarize` for a whole bunch of things, like calculating the average F1 measurement in my low back vowels.